Mojo 1.0 Beta: The Secret Sauce for Future Financial Applications

 1. Overlooking Performance Metrics

 When migrating to a new programming language, companies often fail to monitor performance metrics adequately.
 Take the example of a well-known hedge fund that adopted a new language for its trading algorithms without necessary benchmarking.
-As a result, they misjudged operational efficiency, ultimately leading to slower trade executions, a risk that can be particularly acute when integrating systems akin to stock recovery strategies.
+As a result, they misjudged operational efficiency, ultimately leading to slower trade executions.

 2. Neglecting Training for Developers